-The AGM will be held on 24 April 2018 and the Notice of Annual General Meeting is on pages 72 to 76 of this Annual Report.
-The Notice of Annual General Meeting also contains a Resolution that seeks authority for the Directors to convene a General Meeting, other than an AGM, on not less than fourteen days' clear notice.
+The AGM will be held on 30 April 2019 and the Notice of Annual General Meeting is on pages 71 to 76 of this Annual Report.
+The Notice of Annual General Meeting also contains a Resolution that seeks authority for the Directors to convene a general meeting, other than an annual general meeting, on not less than fourteen days' clear notice.

 The Board encourages Shareholders to vote at the AGM and votes can be submitted by hard copy proxy form, via CREST or electronically using the Registrar's Share Portal Service at www.signalshares.com.
-Please refer to the notes to the Notice of Annual General Meeting on pages 74 to 76 of this Annual Report.
+Please refer to the notes to the Notice of Annual General Meeting on pages 73 to 76 of this Annual Report.